ea7kir/q100receiver/README.md

 Insert the card into the Raspberry Pi and switch on

-WARNING: the Pi may reboot during the install, so please allow it to complete
+NOTE: the Pi will reboot during the install, so please allow it to complete

 ### Remote login from a Mac, PC or Linux host
 ```